resolve/solidus_mailchimp_sync/README.md

 bundle
 bundle exec rake
 ```

+Some tests use VCR to record live transactions with mailchimp.
+To run these tests while
+recording new cassettes, you will need to set ENV `MAILCHIMP_API_KEY` and `MAILCHIMP_STORE_ID`.
+**Note** these should be a test/dummy mailchimp account, as data will be edited by tests.

 When testing your applications integration with this extension you may use it's factories.
 (No factories at present)